-A. The digital resource content does not contain anything that flashes more than three times in any one-second period.
-Pass Additional Information: No flickering.
-Chapters 1, 7 and 21 were checked.
+A. The digital resource content does not contain Pass anything that flashes more than three times in any one-second period.
+Additional Information: No flickering.
+Home page and Chapters 1-10 checked.
+Google Chrome.

 14.Science, Technology, Engineering, and Math (STEM)